 How long is a triathlon?

-There are a number of different distances, from super sprint (400m swim, 10km bike and a2.5km run) to Ironman, which has a 3.8km swim, 180km bike leg and 42km run.
+There are a number of different triathlon distances, from the shortest triathlon, the super sprint (400m swim, 10km bike and a2.5km run), to Ironman, which has a 3.8km swim, 180km bike leg and 42km run.
 For those who really love a challenge there are also ultra triathlons.

 On a professional level, there are short course triathlons (sprint and standard distance), which are run by the International Triathlon Union (ITU) and has a World Triathlon Series, the second tier World Cup and European Cup every year.
 For the longer distance pros there are 70.3 (half Ironman) world championships)and full Ironman world Championships, which are organised by the World Triathlon Corporation every year